Home Brewing Equipment 101

-If you want to brew beer but don't know where to begin, here’s a handy guide of what equipment is used and why our brew-in-bag method is the easiest way to make beer at home.
+If you want to brew beer but don't know where to begin, here’s a handy guide of what equipment is used and why our brew-in-a-bag (BIAB) method is the easiest way to make beer at home.

 Equipment List1 x 10 litre stock pot

 1 x brew bag 📦

 1 x big stirrer (serving spoon will do!)

 1 x bottling wand 📦

 Single Stock Pot

 Traditional home brewing can get a little busy.

 First, you need a couple of large stock pots and a giant sieve as you’ll constantly be transferring and pouring between the two.